 Sleep continuity was used (sleep onset, total sleep time, efficiency and wake after sleep onset) as an assessment, which was recorded daily using a sleep diary.
-The results showed that “tart cherry juice was associated with significantly pre to post-treatment improvements on all sleep variables.”
-Meaning that tart cherry juice may provide a natural sleep remedy in older adults with insomnia.
+The results showed, “tart cherry juice was associated with significant pre to post-treatment improvements on all sleep variables.”
+That means tart cherry juice may provide a natural sleep remedy in older adults with insomnia.

 Here are a few foods loaded with tryptophan:

 |Food (Typical serving size)||Amount of Tryptophan per 100g|

 |Seeds and nuts (particularly pumpkin and squash seeds)||576 mg (for pumpkin and squash seeds)|

 |Cheese (the amount of tryptophan varies depending on the type of cheese)||551 mg (for mozzarella cheese)|